 Chinese medicine acupuncture points have evolved over thousands of years and now are recognised as precise points to stimulate the nervous system.

 At Acupuncture That Works, all our acupuncturists are TCM trained and some hold other professional qualifications as well.
 Because of this we not only offer a TCM acupuncture service but we can also offer physiotherapy, Reiki, Tuina and reflexology.
-Our aim is to treat the person and the symptoms at the same time, which in acupuncture terms means we balance the Qi (energy) to help relieve the symptoms of whatever ails that patient.
+Our aim is to balance the Qi (energy) to help you lead a more balanced life.